Program overview

 Platform (In)Justice: A Call for a Global Research Agenda

-Heesoo Jang, Narayanamoorthy Nanditha, Laura Schelenz, Lou Therese Bradner, Anne Burkhardt, Scott Timcke
+Simon David Hirsbrunner (Moderator), Heesoo Jang, Narayanamoorthy Nanditha, Laura Schelenz, Lou Therese Brandner, Anne Burkhardt, Scott Timcke

 Purposeful AI